spacemeshos/go-spacemesh/docs/tasks.md

 - Pattern for app-level protocols using callback channels for processing responses to requests
 - Design for an extendable protobufs based message format - see message.proto
 - Demuxer (router) - routes incoming messages to app-level protocols handlers
-- 100% mutex-free (mutexes in msgio should be removed as well) - all concurent flows are using channels
+- 100% mutex-free (mutexes in msgio should be removed as well) - all concurrent flows are using channels
 - 100% lib-p2p free :-)
 - Basic DHT and findPeer protocol